fonttools/fontbakery/README.md

                         Optional: collect results by ITERATED_ARG
                         In terminal output: create a summary counter for each ITERATED_ARG.
                         In json output: structure the document by ITERATED_ARG.
-                        One of: font, *test
+                        One of: font, *check
   -o ORDER, --order ORDER
                         Comma separated list of order arguments.
-                        The execution order is determined by the order of the test definitions and by the order of the iterable arguments.
+                        The execution order is determined by the order of the check definitions and by the order of the iterable arguments.
                         A section defines its own order. `--order` can be used to override the order of *all* sections.
                         Despite the ITERATED_ARGS there are two special values available:
                         "*iterargs" -- all remainig ITERATED_ARGS
-                        "*test"     -- order by test
+                        "*check"     -- order by check
                         ITERATED_ARGS: font
-                        A sections default is equivalent to: "*iterargs, *test".
+                        A sections default is equivalent to: "*iterargs, *check".
-                        A common use case is `-o "*test"` when testing the whole collection against a selection of tests picked with `--checkid`.
+                        A common use case is `-o "*check"` when checking the whole collection against a selection of checks picked with `--checkid`.
 ```